LukeHollandDev/LukeHollandDev.github.io/index.md

-# Luke Holland - University of Glasgow
+# UofG Luke Holland - Barclays Summer Internship
 Here you can see information about my internship and the proposal derived from the internship.

 ### Who are Barclays?